mindis/snowplow.github.com/_posts/2013-09-11-reprocessing-bad-data-using-hive-the-json-serde-and-qubole.md

 $ bundle exec bin/snowplow-emr-etl-runner --config config/config-process-bad-rows-2013-09-11.yml
 {% endhighlight %}

 Make sure you update the path to point at the name of the config file you created in the previous step.
 This should kick off the Enrichment process in EMR.
-Once it has been completed, you can run the StorageLoader to load the newly processed data into Redshift / PostgreSQL, by navigating to the StorageLoader:
+Once it has been completed, you can run the StorageLoader to load the newly processed data into Redshift / PostgreSQL as normal:

 {% highlight bash %}
 $ cd ../../4-storage/storage-loader
-{% endhighlight %}

-And now run StorageLoader as normal:

-{% highlight bash %}
-$ bundle exec bin/snowplow-storage-loader
+$ bundle exec bin/snowplow-storage-loader --config config/config.yml
 {% endhighlight %}

 Done!
 The data that was previously excluded has now been added to your Snowplow database!

 [cloudfront-update-blog-post]: /blog/2013/09/05/snowplow-0.8.9-released-to-handle-cloudfront-log-file-format-change/
 [qubole-blog-post]: /blog/2013/09/03/using-qubole-to-analyze-snowplow-web-data/